okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/shared-sso-android-ios/main/index.md

 #### What you need

-* An Okta Developer Edition organization.
+* An Okta Developer Edition org.
 Don't have one?
 [Create one for free](https://developer.okta.com/signup).
 * Android Studio with an emulator for Android testing.
 * Xcode with a simulator for iOS testing.